 Babcock arrived in Blacksburg following two and a half years as the director of athletics at the University of Cincinnati and five years at the University of Missouri, where he served as the executive associate director of athletics.
 His background in fundraising, marketing, promotions, ticket sales, licensing and multimedia partnerships were key attributes in support of his hiring.

-Over the past five years, both while at Cincinnati and Virginia Tech, Babcock has been active on the local and national speaking circuits.
+Over the past six years, both while at Cincinnati and Virginia Tech, Babcock has been active on the local and national speaking circuits.
 He has presented before the National Association of Collegiate Directors of Athletics (NACDA), National Association of Collegiate Women Athletics Administrators (NACWAA) and the 1-A Athletic Directors Association annual institute.
 He is a past president of the National Association of Athletic Development Directors (NAADD).

 A student-athlete himself, Babcock lettered four seasons in baseball at James Madison University and served as team captain his senior year.
 He earned his bachelor’s degree from JMU in 1992.
 In 1996, he received his master’s in sports management from West Virginia University.

 He and his wife, Kelly, have three sons: Andrew, Brett and Eli.